glosophy/100-days-of-code/log.md

 ### Day 21: January 21, 2021
 **Today's Progress**: I started working on a very easy SVM model.
 Will try it on another dataset tomorrow.

 **Thoughts:** Although less interpretable, SVM is a very powerful model when it comes to classification problems.
+It is also a very flexible model to work with.
 In this case, it classified 100% of the classes correctly.

 **Link to work:** [SVM.py](https://github.com/glosophy/100-days-of-code/blob/main/Projects/Machine%20Learning/SVM/SVM.py)